 - Southwest Rapid Rewards® Premier Business Credit Card for 60,000 points when you spend $3,000 in the first three months.
 Open this card in late October to early November.
 Begin working on the spending right away, but DO NOT meet the spending requirement until early January.

-- Southwest Rapid Rewards® Plus Credit Card for 50,000 points when you spend $1,000 in the first three months.
+- Southwest Rapid Rewards® Plus Credit Card for 85,000 points when you spend $3,000 in the first three months.
 Open this card in late November – at least 30 days after your previous card.
+DO NOT meet the spending requirement until early January or later.

 - Continue working on the spending requirements for both cards and track your spending closely so you do not meet it too early!